ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 A Document type needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of a Document type in only primary language but will not allow activation of that Document type until data for that Center is not updated for all the languages.
 A deactivated document type will not show up on the Pre-Registration/Registration Client UI.
 While entering the data, the text fields (e.g., Document Type Name) needs to be manually input in all the languages.
 After successful creation, a Document type code will be generated.

 Admin Portal also allows modification of any detail of a Document type.
-The modification includes either adding the details in another language that were missed during creation of the Document type or changing the details of a Document Type itself including name, description etc. All the attributes mentioned in the 'Create Center' section can be updated for a Center.
+The modification includes either adding the details in another language that were missed during creation of the Document type or changing the details of a Document Type itself including name, description etc.

 #### C. Activate/Deactivate Document types